 - The nature of the decision-making process is another issue, along with how to present the impact of different policy options to decision-makers.
 This requires consideration of uncertainty, in addition to presenting the range of outputs across the examined scenarios.

-- Policy analysis will be discussed more in the forthcoming technical paper 9 - Policy analysis: Applying robust decision-making to the workforce planning framework.
-Keep an eye out for further publication details.
+- Policy analysis is discussed in more detail in technical paper 9 - Policy analysis: Applying robust decision-making to the workforce planning framework.